Adani accuses short-seller Hindenburg of attacking India

 Associated Press

 Shares in the conglomerate have suffered massive losses since Hindenburg issued its report alleging fraud and other malfeasance.
-On Monday, shares in some Adani companies recovered some lost ground.
-The flagship company, Adani Enterprises, gained 3.2% and Adani Ports & Special Economic Zone Ltd. added 3.3%.
-But shares in other Adani listed companies fell between 5% to 20%.
+In trading Monday, the company’s Adani Enterprises gained 4.8% but shares in other Adani listed companies fell between 5% and 20%.

 Adani’s 400-page rebuttal issued late Sunday accused Hindenburg of attacking India and its institutions and of breaking securities and foreign exchange laws.
 Adani has also accused Hindenburg, which said it was betting against the group’s companies, of trying to derail a share sale originally expected to bring in about $2.5 billion.